ilastik/ilastik.github.io/documentation/basics/batch.md

 ---
 # Batch Processing

-In the machine learning based ilastik workflows such as the [Pixel Classification Workflow][pixelclass], the user interactively trains a classifier on a representative set of images.
+In most ilastik workflows, such as the [Pixel Classification Workflow][pixelclass], the user interactively trains a classifier on a representative set of images.
-After that training step, the generated classifier can be applied to more data by using batch processing.
+The trained classifier can be applied to more data by using batch processing.

 ## Example Usage (Pixel Classification)